 Electronic records, clinic letters and discharge letters were used to ascertain the clinical diagnosis for each patient.
 Where a clinical diagnosis was not given the clinical details and test results were reviewed by one author (MM) who assigned the patients to a diagnostic category.

-Ethical Approval: was a retrospective case note review of routine clinical data
+Ethical Approval: This was a retrospective case note review of routine clinical data meeting the NHS definition of an audit (13) and formal institutional review board approval was therefore not required.

 Results

 Three hundred and eight patients had an inpatient request for at least one of liver auto-antibodies, caeruloplasmim, alpha-1-antitrypsin in 2011.
 The majority were male (n = 200, 65%) with a median age of 51.5 years (IQR 41-68).
 Median peak ALT, ALP and Bilirubin were 76 IU/L (IQR 33-294 IU/L, normal range 3-35 IU/L), 171 IU/L (IQR 89-299 IU/L, normal range 30 to 120 IU/L) and 23 mmol/L (IQR 9-70 mmol/L, normal range 3-17 mmol/L) respectively.
+On review of clinical records no patient had a family history of Wilson’s disease or Alpha-1-Antitrypsin deficiency.

 Testing